-The funds for this program are ‘set-aside’, and therefore do not compete with the regular research, training, or other special programs supported by the Institute.
-The set-asides are set to increase over the next few years, and applicant success rates are highest for this type of funding.
+The funds for this program are ‘set-aside’ and therefore do not compete with the regular research, training, or other special programs supported by the Institute.
+The set-asides are set to increase over the next few years, and applicant success rates are high for this type of funding.

 Fast-Track is an alternative pathway which expedites the decision and award of Phase II funding for scientifically meritorious applications that have a high potential for commercialization.
-The goals for Phase II must be clear and the likelihood of Phase I success high to be competitive.
+The goals for Phase II must be clear, and the likelihood of Phase I success must be high, to be competitive.
 Fast-Track requires simultaneous submission of Phase I and Phase II applications.
 See and the SBIR/STTR SF424 (R&R) Application Guide for more information.

 Small business program directors are available at many national meetings, including the annual NIH-sponsored SBIR/STTR meeting for present and future applicants and awardees.